rcos/observatory-new/README.md

 It renders pages as plain HTML with minimal JavaScript and uses SQLite as the database backend.

+If you would like to help out please read [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Major Dependencies
 - [Diesel](https://diesel.rs): Database ORM
 - [Rocket](https://rocket.rs): Web framework